Danger Zone 2

-The Burnout series of games was amazing wasn’t it?
-(Paradise excluded).
-Well those fine people at Criterion who made such titles decided to create their own company, Three Fields Entertainment.
-This is down to the fact that they became disillusioned by the way in which EA treated them their IP and the games loving public.
-(I made the last bit up, but it’s probably true).
-“This is the game business, not the work business” said one of the co-founders.
+The Burnout series of games was amazing wasn’t it, Paradise excluded for me.
+Well those fine people previously of Criterion, the team behind these titles, have now decided to create their own development studio, Three Fields Entertainment.
+This is down to the fact that they became disillusioned by the way in which EA treated their beloved IP and the games loving public.
+Ok, I made the last bit up, but it’s probably true “This is the game business, not the work business” said one of the co-founders.
 Basically a fuck you to the big corporate arseholes such as EA and Activision.

-Graphically it’s exactly like what you remember burnout to be, although if you went back to that now it would look pretty arse, but in your mind’s eye it looks the same.
-Nice big arcade style graphics, 30fps in 4K or 60fps in 1080p on the One X. Animation and physics of the crashes is more on the fun side than realistic, but that’s a good thing.
-The sound is meatier than a visit to an abattoir, the menu presentation is very sparse, however i really couldn’t care less as it doesn’t detract from the game, and makes restarts and the such nice and snappy.
-And that is an important factor because whilst this is a great game in single player, playing with friends taking turns to best each others score, is where this game becomes a good old-fashioned “come round mine we’ll get pissed and play some games”.
-Proper social gaming.
-Consider what you could get for the same money.
+Graphically Danger Zone 2 is exactly like what you remember classic Burnout to be, although if you went back to them now my bet is that they would look pretty arse, so in your mind’s eye it looks the same only.
+The game boasts nice big arcade style graphics at 30fps in glorious 4K or silky smooth 60fps in 1080p on the Xbox One X. Animation and the physics of crashes is more on the fun side than realistic, but that’s a good thing.
+The sound is meatier than a visit to the abattoir, the menu presentation is very sparse, however, I really couldn’t care less as it doesn’t detract from the gameplay, in fact it means restarts and the such nice and snappy.
+And that’s an important factor because whilst this is a great game in single player, playing with friends and taking turns to beat each other’s score is where this game becomes a good old-fashioned “come round mine, we’ll get pissed and play some games” sort of affair.

 - Three extra value meals at McDonald’s

 - A pack and a half of cigarettes

 - A quarter of a tank of fuel for your car

 - Five coffees

 - Or an amazing game, just like they used to make in the olden days!